 The Ultimate Guide to What Dogs Can’t Eat

-The ideal dog treat is one made of good quality ingredients that is moderate to low in calories, consistent in ingredients (thus unlikely to cause stomach upset from bag to bag), very appealing to your dog, and safe.
-Higher-quality treats tend to be more consistently produced, so it is best to avoid discount and supermarket brands if possible.
+The ideal dog treat is one made of high-quality ingredients that is moderate to low in calories, consistent in ingredients (thus unlikely to cause stomach upset from bag to bag), very appealing to your dog, and safe.

-Safe Foods and Treats for Dogs
+A List of Safe Human Foods and Treats for Dogs

 - Almonds

-- Apples – small amounts without the seeds
+- Apples (small amounts without seeds)

 - Asparagus